Kaltsoon/imse-interface/README.md

 ##Launch

 Open <code>index.html</code>.
-Locally works only on Firefox, but when on a server environment also on other browser.
+Locally works only on Firefox, but when on a server environment also on other browsers.

 ##Development